Menu

 The Public Guardian and Trustee

 Where children under the age of 18 years have an interest or claim in an estate, the Public Guardian and Trustee becomes involved.
 The Public Guardian and Trustee ensures that a child's property interests are protected.
-Because the Public Guardian and Trustee monitors the actions of Executors and Administrators where children or dependant adults are concerned, it may be necessary to obtain consent from the Public Guardian and Trustee before dealing with an estate.
-For example, if a child is left a house or some land, the Public Guardian and Trustee must consent on behalf of the child before the Executor or Administrator can sell the house or land.
+This also applies to adults who lack capacity.
+Because of this, it may be necessary to obtain consent from the Public Guardian and Trustee before dealing with an estate.
+For example, if a child is left a house, the Public Guardian and Trustee must consent before the person handling the estate can sell it.

 Canada Revenue Agency (CRA)